Quantifying Arbitrage in Automated Market Makers: An Empirical Study of Ethereum ZK Rollups: Background: Rollups, DEXs and CEXs

 There are two approaches that address the blockchain scalability challenges and the related spikes in gas prices: Layer-1 (L1) and Layer-2 (L2) scaling.
 The L1 scaling involves the creation of an entirely new blockchain, with new consensus mechanisms and distinct physical infrastructure that maintains the network.
 L2 scaling adopts an alternative strategy: computations are executed outside of the main blockchain, but their results are saved in the underlying chain.
-The major types of L2 include state (payment) channels, plasma, and roll-ups.
-While plasma and state channels represent L2s aiming to move both data and computation off-chain, roll-ups are non-custodial: they move computation and state storage off-chain but retain compressed data per transaction on the underlying chain.
+The major types of L2 include state (payment) channels, plasma, and rollups.
+While plasma and state channels represent L2s aiming to move both data and computation off-chain, rollups are non-custodial: they move computation and state storage off-chain but retain compressed data per transaction on the underlying chain.

-A roll-up functions as a blockchain: it produces blocks and snapshots those blocks to the main chain.
+A rollup functions as a blockchain: it produces blocks and snapshots those blocks to the main chain.
 However, it operates in an environment where operators are not trusted, implying that operators can potentially act adversarially by stopping block production, producing invalid blocks, withholding data, or attempting other malicious behaviors.
-There are two approaches to assure the correctness of the state at roll-ups, denoted as optimistic and zero-knowledge proofs \cite{sguanci2021layer, gangwal2022survey}.
+There are two approaches to ensure the correctness of the state of rollups, denoted as optimistic and zero-knowledge proofs~\cite{sguanci2021layer, gangwal2022survey}.